Will you protect my privacy?

 - Password resets are only valid for 24 hours.

-- Customer information is never shared.
+- Customer information is not publicly available.

 - Customer information and data is not manipulated in any way.